typeless-dev/typeless-documentation/docs/stt/ws_api.md

 Audio message should be a stringified JSON object containing:

 - `audio`: The audio file as a base64 string.
-- `uid` (optional): A unique identifier for the audio request (returned in the corresponding response, if any).
+- `uid`: A unique identifier for the audio request (returned in the corresponding response).

 ```javascript
 const blobToBase64 = (blob) => {